rsignell-usgs/docker-terria-usgs/vanilla/README.md

 Dockerfile for installing the USGS TerriaMap (builds the image from the repo `zdefne-usgs/TerriaMap` )
  - Dockerfile

-Files to map in the docker-compose fil (edit the tokkens in `deveserver_config.json` ):
+Files to map in the docker-compose file (edit the tokkens in `deveserverconfig.json` ):
- - deveserver_config.json
+ - deveserverconfig.json
  - config.json
  - usgs.json